Sweating profusely because of a nightmare is understandable — but if you wake up drenched from a deep slumber, your period could be the culprit.

 Your feelings are always valid.

 Filippa had the same experience—let down and sent home by the healthcare system when she needed it most.
 Since then, she dedicated her life to making women feel understood and offering natural healing options that are otherwise ignored by traditional medicine.
-Through that awakening, the No Kegels System (NKS) was born!
+Through that awakening, our Pelvic Floor Dysfunction Program was born!

 If you are experiencing other PMS symptoms along with night sweats, here’s what you can do

 Begin a holistic approach to alleviate PMS.
 Aside from cramps, bloating and cravings, you may have emotional symptoms as well, such as mood swings, anxiety, and irritability.